Release Date: January, 2022

 Dunn’s eyes narrowed.
 His brow wrinkled.
-“You know his name?”

 “So yes, I have heard of RogueOps and Lachlan Hawke.
 He does black bag stuff for the president.
 I don’t know specifics and I don’t want to know.
 It’s above my pay grade by 20,000 feet.
 Besides, I like my life the way it is.
 Alive and breathing.”

 Dunn held his gaze, leaned back and nodded.

 “Ah hell, Rollins.
 It’s good you brought it up.
 You’re right.
 RogueOps tracks down and intercepts bad guys for us.
 Some of your bad actors were on their termination list.
 Were being the operative word.
 Although Hawke oversees USCE they have their own rank and file.